 Make sure you can cover all six questions from this list.
 Journalists will most likely look for these answers while reading your news.
 Failing to answer at least one of these questions will reduce the chance to get the news approved.

 Here is a great way to surprise journalists with your story.
 Knowing answers to the next 6 driver questions will help your story sound intriguing to both media and article readers:

 - What famous startups do you resemble?

 Are you something like Uber or more like Amazon?
 What is the actual resemblance?
-By comparing yourself to big brands that everybody knows, your project is likely to get into people’s minds more easily.
+By comparing yourself to big brands that everybody knows, your project will likely get into people’s minds more easily.
 Also, comparing your startup to the world’s major players makes it easier to describe the specifics of your project.

 - Who are you disrupting?

 Don’t be afraid to mention projects that are your direct competitors on the market.
 Who are you threatening to oust and how exactly?